A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: SUBSTATION GRID EQUIPMENT IMPACTS

 \subsection{Circuit Switcher}

 Circuit switchers help to safely and reliably control the flow of power flow in the electric grid.
-Furthermore, they are also used to disrupt the fault induced current during faulty conditions.
-This isolates the faulty equipment, protects against short circuits and overloading conditions.
+They are also used to disrupt fault-induced current during faulty conditions.
+This isolates the faulty equipment, protecting against short circuits and overloading conditions.